 In order to ensure the success of a service opportunity for youth, it is important to have the details of the event clarified.
 It is also imperative that youth are well prepared for the experience prior to participation.

-- Get feedback from youth you work with as to what demographic they may wish to encounter in a service experience (children, elderly, homeless, etc.) - Visit site prior to bringing the youth and ask the following questions:
+• Get feedback from youth you work with as to what demographic they may wish to encounter in a service experience (children, elderly, homeless, etc.)

 Before the Experience